 Requirements for Completing the Master's Degree with Thesis

 To complete the MA degree with Thesis, students are required to take CMS 081M in the first semester and 30 hours (24 hours of course work and 6 hours of thesis).
-The 24 hours of course work must include 6 hours in CMS outside of the major area of study; 6 hours outside of CMS, and two 3 hour thesis courses (698A and B) that are not taken in the same semester.
+The 24 hours of course work must include 6 hours in CMS outside of the major area of study and two 3 hour thesis courses (698A and B) that are not taken in the same semester.
 A thesis is an original research document.
 Writing one requires that a student collect original data, analyze that data, and write about this process.

 Students must be registered in the final thesis course (698B) the semester they intend to graduate.